 5 charities in the South West that look after disadvantaged children have each been awarded £1,000.

 Home-Start Exeter, East & Mid Devon was awarded £1,000 to help support parents and families from all backgrounds, such as those struggling with mental health issues or with children with disabilities.
 Home-Start trains volunteers experienced in parenting and matches them to families, to offer emotional and practical support to help families get back on track.
-The charity’s Cornwall service, Home-Start Kernow, also received the same £1,000 donation.
+The charity’s Cornwall service, Home-Start Kernow, received a further £1,000 donation.

 Also receiving a £1,000 donation is the Plymouth Drake Foundation for its Plymouth Children in Poverty campaign.
 This brought together a network of organisations working to eradicate poverty in Plymouth.
 One of their projects funds teenagers from disadvantaged backgrounds to participate in the National Citizen Service programme, equipping them with work and life skills and building their confidence and self-esteem.